 “Their social conscience and ethical lending policy resonated with my own personal beliefs.

-“As well as the financial support provided by Unity Trust Bank, my relationship manager has provided invaluable help and advice throughout the whole process and has gone the extra mile to make sure the process has been as smooth as possible.”
+“As well as the financial support provided by Unity Trust Bank, my relationship manager has provided invaluable help and advice throughout the whole process.
+He has gone the extra mile to make sure the process has been as smooth as possible.”

 Unity Trust Bank aligns its operations and practices with the UN’s Sustainable Development Goals, which include promoting health and wellbeing.

-Scott Hutchinson, relationship manager at Unity Trust Bank, said: “Our support and funding of the pharmacy sector will positively impact society through the creation or maintenance of community health facilities where pharmacies are often seen as a first port of call for health delivery, taking pressure off GP services.
+Scott Hutchinson is a relationship manager at Unity Trust Bank.
+He said: “Our support and funding of the pharmacy sector will positively impact society.
+This is achieved through the creation or maintenance of community health facilities.
+Pharmacies are often seen as a first port of call for health delivery, taking pressure off GP services.

-“The funding for A G Bannerman Ltd is representative of the commitment of Unity Trust Bank to support businesses that improve the quality of life for people in the communities which they serve.”
+“The funding for A G Bannerman Ltd is representative of the commitment of Unity Trust Bank to support businesses.
+They want to improve the quality of life for people in the communities which they serve.”

-A G Bannerman Ltd’s five premises are Possil and Bannerman’s pharmacies in Saracen Street, Glasgow; Bannerman’s Pharmacy in Merkland Drive, Kirkintilloch and Bannerman’s pharmacies in Anderson Street and High Street in Dunblane.
+A G Bannerman Ltd has five premises.
+These are Possil and Bannerman’s pharmacies in Saracen Street, Glasgow; Bannerman’s Pharmacy in Merkland Drive, Kirkintilloch and Bannerman’s pharmacies in Anderson Street and High Street in Dunblane.

 The pharmacies employ 48 people and dispense around 300,000 prescriptions every year.